These countries are in the EU/EEA.

 - Family members of EU/EEA citizens may use the registration scheme for EU/EEA citizens.
 Some persons who are not EU/EEA citizens may therefore have a right of residence according to the EU/EEA regulations which gives them the right to live and work in Norway.
 You can check this by asking the person to show their residence card to see if it says “right of residence” or “oppholdsrett” on the card.
 You must also check that the residence card is valid - look below the "valid until" date on the card.

 - Some types of residence permits entitle their holder to work in any type of job, for example residence permits for family immigration, or permanent residence permits.

-- People who came to Norway as work immigrants and have a residence permit as a skilled worker with an employer in Norway can change employers without applying for a new residence permit.
+- People who came to Norway as work immigrants and have a residence permit as a skilled worker with an employer in Norway may change employers without applying for a new residence permit.
 However, they must work in the same type of position as before.
-The pay and working conditions must not be poorer than is normal in Norway, and they must still meet the other requirements for a residence permit as a skilled worker with an employer in Norway.
+The pay and working conditions must not be inferior to what is normal in Norway, and the employee must still meet the other residence permit requirements for a skilled worker with an employer in Norway.